 How much does an EMT make in the United States?
-The average EMT salary in the United States is $36,200 as of September 26, 2019, but the range typically falls between $32,670 and $40,540.
+The average EMT salary in the United States is $36,380 as of January 26, 2023, but the range typically falls between $32,500 and $41,270.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View the Cost of Living in Major Cities

 Includes base and annual incentives

 These charts show the average base salary (core compensation), as well as the average total cash compensation for the job of EMT in the United States.
 The base salary for EMT ranges from $32,500 to $41,270 with the average base salary of $36,380.
 The total cash compensation, which includes base, and annual incentives, can vary anywhere from $32,540 to $41,310 with the average total cash compensation of $36,430.